rigdev/docs/docs/capsules/create-deploy.md

 import TabItem from '@theme/TabItem';
 import ThemedImage from '@theme/ThemedImage';

-# Deploy your application as a Capsule using the CLI
+# Deploy your application as a Capsule

-## Overview

-In this document, you’ll learn how to build and deploy you application to Rig using the CLI.
+In this document, you’ll learn how to build and deploy your application to Rig using the CLI.

 <hr class="solid" />